bolzplatzarena/Components/projects/components/README.md

 The only inputs needed are `columns` and `dataset`.

+### Sorting

+Sorting is enabled by default but it can be disabled by setting `sortable` to false.

 ### Actions

 If you listen to the `delete` event, the corresponding action icon is automatically added to th columns.